SamanthaBee-buzz/PythonStreamlit/README.md

-Purpose and overview
 This project allows a user to plan a 2-5 day long vacation in a European city.
 It includes the 5 most populated cities of over 40 European countries.
 It includes tag selection so the user only gets suggestions for activities that interest them.
 The user can select a starting time and duration.
 They can decide how many activities they want in a day, which ranges from 1to 3.
 Google Gemini uses the country, city, date, tags, duration, and starting time to generate a numbered list of 5 activities that fit that criteria.
 The user can select one of the 5 activities to add to their schedule.
 The final output is a schedule for each day that includes the activity’s name, start time, and end time.

-Setup and installation instructions
 Import the following:
   •	import streamlit as st
   • import pandas as pd
   •	import numpy as np
   •	from streamlit_option_menu import option_menu
   •	import os
   •	import google.generativeai as genai
   •	from datetime import date
   •	from datetime import time
   •	from datetime import timedelta

 How to Plan Your European Vacation (Run the Streamlit App) Choosing a Date and Location